HAbitsLab/habits_lab_webpage/README.md

     - All of the publication pdfs are located here
     - I data from the original habits lab webpage was saved to json.
 This is where tags for publication pages can be changed.

+4. Update news feed
+    - News feed data can be updated by editing [newlist.dat](content\newslist.dat)
+    - The top 5 will show on home screen, the others will show when "All news" link is selected.

 > REMEMBER TO BUILD WITH `hugo` COMMAND AND PUSH TO SUBMODULE TO DEPLOY CHANGES